Code-Institute-Submissions/modesto_tourism/README.md

-# <a href="https://thestarvingcoder.github.io/modesto_tourism/index.html">Modesto Tourism</a>
+# <a href="https://thestarvingcoder.github.io/modesto_tourism/index.html">California Tourism</a>

-## A single tourism page for people visiting Modesto using Google Maps & Places API as well as OpenWeather API
+## A single tourism page for people visiting California using Google Maps & Places API as well as OpenWeather API

 ### UX